Medicare To Cut Payments To Nursing Homes Whose Patients End Up Back In The Hospital

 Facilities received scores of 0 to 100 for their performances and 0 to 90 for their improvements; the higher of the two scores was used to determine their overall score.
 Facilities were then ranked highest to lowest.

-Medicare is not measuring readmission rates of patients who are insured through private Medicare Advantage plans, even though in some regions the majority of Medicare beneficiaries rely on those to afford their care.
+Medicare is not measuring readmission rates of patients who are insured through private Medicare Advantage plans, even though in some regions, the majority of Medicare beneficiaries rely on those to afford their care.

 Through the incentives, Medicare will redistribute $316 million from poorer-performing to better-performing nursing homes.
 Medicare expects it will keep another $211 million that it would have otherwise paid to nursing homes if the program did not exist.